What Does Shingles Look Like?

 Healing Time Frame

 Shingles usually heal after 2-4 weeks but, some people experience symptoms long after the shingles rash goes away.
-In some instances, it’s possible for people to feel lingering symptoms like pain or vision problems.
+In some instances, it’s possible for people to feel lingering symptoms like nerve pain or vision problems.
 This depends on the type of shingles they’ve experienced.

 It’s not common for shingles to appear more than once, but it is possible.